 If the at-fault driver carried a small amount of insurance and it does not pay for all your damages, your underinsured motorist coverage helps pay for what the at-fault driver’s policy could not.
 A car accident with an uninsured or underinsured driver can be frustrating, and you should not procrastinate on filing a claim.

 Your insurance company will likely ask for proof of your injuries, medical treatment, and damage to your vehicle, and conduct an investigation.
-If you feel as though your insurance company is devaluing your claim, you may want to hire a car accident lawyer, as they are familiar with negotiating with insurance companies and can litigate the case if the insurance company is not being cooperative.
+If you feel as though your insurance company is devaluing your claim, you may want to hire a car accident attorney, as they are familiar with negotiating with insurance companies and can litigate the case if the insurance company is not being cooperative.

 Filing a Lawsuit Against the At-Fault Driver